 With search merchandising, banner ads can be personalized for consumers while allowing the brand to highlight products, categories, and offers that improve profitability or serve an intended business goal.

 Wayfair, the home furnishing giant, has two banners on the page: one right before the search results and one after the first product row (see image).
 Even if shoppers do not have a specific purchase goal, these prominently placed banners can pique their interest and lead to significant next steps.
 Banners placed strategically and have a strong CTA, like in Wayfair, ensure that consumers are more likely to make a purchase, especially when they are personalized for the user.

 Nykaa is another stellar example of an ecommerce brand that uses merchandising banners extensively throughout its website.
 This includes search banners as well as the promotion or seasonality-focused banners.

 An important function of banner ads is to make product suggestions.
 When a consumer enters any search word, the brand can display a relevant banner ad in search results similar to what the consumer is searching for.
 Lacoste has a similar approach to their search engine.
 When a user enters a particular query, a banner ad for a similar collection will pop up, helping the consumer discover more products and guiding them in their buying journey.

 How ecommerce stores use merchandising banners

-Let’s take a look at some of the tried and tested strategies used by ecommerce stores to leverage merchandising banners -
+Below are the three tried and tested strategies used by ecommerce stores to leverage merchandising banners.

 For banner ads to be effective, they should be relevant to what the user is searching for.
 This is often done by setting a rule which allows you to display only what you want the customer to see.
 For example: if the customer is searching for a white chair, you can show them the one you want to sell.
 Banner ads allow you to push what is beneficial for you and at the same, give the customer what they want.
 Ads also need to be designed clean, sharp, and de-cluttered so that the consumer does not get overstimulated.